schlotg/viage/docs/faq.md

     import 'jquery/dist/jquery.min.js';
 ```

-*You might have to open the module's folder in npm_modules to see what the directory structure is to the file your interested in importing*
+*You might have to open the module's folder in npm_modules to see what the directory structure is for the file your interested in importing*

 ## How do I add a test framework to Viage?
 Coming Soon